qchenevier/MBA_memoire/doc/reaction_organization.md

 Value Creation from Multisided Business Models: multisided revenue models are important not just in software.
 New leaders in the digital space base their _raison d’être_ on such models, which can be also multilayered by giving away certain products or services in one layer to capture value at a different layer.
 More nuanced ways to conceptualize the drivers of value creation and capture arise by thinking about the multisided nature of interactions [@Bharadwaj2013].

+Community & Crowd: If you build communities and you do things in public, you don't have to find the right people, they find you.
+An Exponential Organization interacting with its community is not simply a transaction.
+There are three steps to building a community around an ExO [@VanGeest2014]:

+1. Use the MTP to attract and engage early members.
+The MTP serves as a gravitational force that attracts constituents into its orbit.
+2. Nurture the community.
+Elements of nurturing include listening and giving back.
+3. Create a platform to automate peer-to-peer engagement.
+Crowd is pull-based.
+You open up an idea, funding opportunity or incentive prize and let people find you.

 ### Organize for Optimization & Operational Excellence

 #### Valuable assets